People today consider their pets to be family. Americans are expected to spend nearly $72 billion on their four-legged "children" this year.

 "We always let them know that their pets will be adopted out to good homes, which we ensure through our rigorous screening process," he said.
 "Because we are a no-kill shelter, no pets will ever be euthanized due to space issues."

-Funding Pet Care
+Allocate Funds for Pet Care

 Part of the estate planning process for pets involves setting aside money for guardians to care for pets.
 One way to do that is to set up a pet trust.